 If you or a loved one is facing a DUI charge, it’s important that you speak with a trusted DUI defense attorney as soon as possible.
 The expert lawyers at the Aron Law Firm, led by former California Deputy District Attorney William M. Aron, are here to protect your rights by investigating your case in detail and building a robust defense.
 Our legal team is well versed in DUI defense law and may help you avoid the consequences that stem from this offense.

 At the Aron Law Firm, we have experience protecting clients from a wide variety of criminal charges.
 We take a client-centered approach to help make the legal process as painless as possible.
-To speak with a criminal defense attorney, schedule a free consultation by giving us a call at (805) 618-1768 or by completing our online contact form today.
+To speak with a criminal defense attorney, schedule a consultation by giving us a call at (805) 500-7536 or by completing our online contact form today.